icinganalysis/icinganalysis.github.io/content/Properties of water.md

 - [NACA-TN-2142]({filename}NACA-TN-2142.md) "Photomicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets"
 >"Although supercooled water has been observed and reported for over two centuries, considerable disagreement exists as to the degree of supercooling possible and the factors that influence supercooling

-- [NACA-TN-2234]({filename}NACA-TN-2234.md) "Photomicrographic Investigation of Spontaneous Freezing Temperatures of Supercooled Water Droplets"
+- [NACA-TN-2234]({filename}NACA-TN-2234.md) "Statistical Explanation of Spontaneous Freezing of Water Droplets"
 >"very few supercooled droplets exist at temperatures lower than -35° C and the existence of an icing cloud at such low temperatures is probably an unusual occurrence"

 - [NACA-TN-2510]({filename}NACA-TN-2510.md) "Experimental Values of the Surface Tension of Supercooled Water"